betaflight/betaflight/README.md

 https://github.com/betaflight/betaflight-configurator/issues

 Before creating new issues please check to see if there is an existing one, search first otherwise you waste peoples time when they could be coding instead!

+If you want to contribute to our efforts financially, please consider making a donation to us through [PayPal](https://paypal.me/betaflight).

+If you want to contribute financially on an ongoing basis, you should consider becoming a patron for us on [Patreon](https://www.patreon.com/betaflight).

 ## Developers